awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-walkthrough.md

 + S3 bucket with less than 100 MB transferred and stored

   To learn more, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.
-+ Amazon ES domain with one `t2.medium` instance and 10 GB of EBS storage for several hours
++ Amazon ES domain with one `t2.medium` instance and 10 GiB of EBS storage for several hours

   To learn more, see [Amazon Elasticsearch Service Pricing](https://aws.amazon.com/elasticsearch-service/pricing/)\.
 + Several calls to Amazon Transcribe